centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## Host

-Equipment that has an IP address or a FQDN, and that you want to monitor.
+Equipment that has an IP address or an FQDN, and that you want to monitor.
 Examples: a Linux server, an internet router, a website, a 3D printer, an EC2 instance, a docker host, a cash register, etc. A host can have one or more associated [services](#service).

 A host can have one of the following [statuses](#status): OK, DOWN and UNREACHABLE.